AztecProtocol/engineering-designs/in-progress/7346-batch-proving-circuits-and-l1.md

 ### New rollup structure

-We propose changing the current rollup structure introducing two new circuits, a **block root rollup** and a **merge block rollup** circuit.
+We propose changing the current rollup structure introducing two new circuits, a **block root rollup** and a **block merge rollup** circuit.
 The block root rollup circuit acts exactly the same as today's root rollup, grouping multiple base rollup into a tree via merge rollups until it produces a block.
-The merge block rollup circuits would then merge multiple blocks into a tree, until it reaches a new root rollup that proves a block range.
+The block merge rollup circuits would then merge multiple blocks into a tree, until it reaches a new root rollup that proves a block range.

 The tree levels, from top to bottom, would then be: